 Provide access schedules

 Sometimes it’s useful being able to control when people can access a business’s key cabinets.
 For example, if you contract in cleaners, you might want to limit what times they can get the keys needed for certain areas of the building to work around your business’s schedule.
 Or you may want employees to only access lab equipment during work hours when there are other staff around, in case something goes wrong.

 The right system allows you to dictate when people can gain entry to a key cabinet using individual permissions, giving you complete control over who can access what asset and when.

 Sometimes time is of the utmost importance when it comes to managing who can gain entrance to the assets kept safe by a key cabinet, or for being notified of unauthorised access.
 With an electronic system in place, you have the ability to remotely manage the permissions as well as receive instant alerts about any unusual behaviour that occurs.

 If an employee leaves or you change which business your cleaning contract is with, you can simply cancel any relevant permissions from wherever you are.

 Or, if an old prox card is used to try and gain access to your secure key cabinet, the system can immediately alert you, allowing you act on the information before it’s too late.

-Access control provides your business with an efficient way to manage the security and safety of your premises.
-If you'd like to know more about how CIC Technology can assist you with protecting your company, reach out to the friendly team today.
+Physical access control provides your business with an efficient way to manage the security and safety of your premises.
+If you’d like to know more about how CIC Technology can assist you with protecting your company, reach out to the friendly team today.